Respect, Devotion, Surrender.

 Each intimate-sized class allows individualized attention and allows the student to focus on the movement, and learning to quiet the mind.

 Siendo offers yoga and movement therapy sessions, both in-person and virtually.

 Private, semi-private and small group classes are available.

 Mysore Style Ashtanga Yoga Classes: You may arrive at anytime until 1 hour before the end of the class.
 Try to reserve at least 1h for your practice.
 On the first day beginning students typically practice for 30-40 minutes.
 The length of practice gradually increases.
 Suitable for all levels of practitioners.

 Hatha Yoga classes are Guided 1 hour 15 minutes.
 Please arrive on time for all Guided Classes.
 At fifteen minutes late you can only enter class with special permission from the teacher.
 As this classes has a steady flow, please avoid arriving late as it will interrupt the class.

-Margaret, Cauhe, Paulain and Carolina’s classes are taught in Portuguese or English, according to students needs.
+Margaret, Cauhe, Rosana and Isabel’s classes are taught in Portuguese or English, according to students needs.
 Frederick and Aude´s classes are taught in English.